peterhinch/micropython-async/v3/TUTORIAL.md

 asyncio.run(bar())
 ```

-**Note** It is bad practice to issue the `close` or `throw` methods of a
-de-scheduled task.
-This subverts the scheduler by causing the task to execute
-code even though descheduled.
-This is likely to have unwanted consequences.

 ###### [Contents](./TUTORIAL.md#contents)

-## 5.2.2 Coroutines with timeouts
+## 5.2.2 Tasks with timeouts

 Timeouts are implemented by means of `uasyncio` methods `.wait_for()` and
 `.wait_for_ms()`.
 These take as arguments a task and a timeout in seconds or ms
 respectively.
-If the timeout expires an exception is thrown to the task, while
+If the timeout expires a `uasyncio.CancelledError` is thrown to
-the caller receives a `TimeoutError`.
-Trapping the exception in the task is
+the task, while the caller receives a `TimeoutError`.
+Trapping the exception in
-optional.
-The caller must trap the `TimeoutError` otherwise the exception will
+the task is optional.
+The caller must trap the `TimeoutError` otherwise the
-interrupt program execution.
-The exception thrown to the coro cannot be
+exception will interrupt program execution.
-explicitly trapped (in CPython or MicroPython): `try-finally` must be used.

 ```python
 import uasyncio as asyncio